May the Best Player Win by Kyla Zhao – Review by Akshaj Bodla

 The Future Belongs To Those Who See Possibilities Today.

-To promote chess in all its forms and to encourage the game throughout Chester County, Pennsylvania, and the United States.
-(Too stuffy?)
+To promote chess in all its forms and to encourage the game throughout the region.

 “To provide an encouraging chess experience for children and adults at all levels through a variety of activities and opportunities.”